-Metropolitan Transportation Business Tax (MTA Surcharge)
+Metropolitan transportation business tax (MTA surcharge)

-Any corporation taxable under Article 32 that does business in the Metropolitan Commuter Transportation District (MCTD) must file Form CT-32-M and pay a metropolitan transportation business tax surcharge on business done in the Metropolitan Transportation Authority region (MTA Surcharge).
+Any corporation taxable under Article 32 that does business in the Metropolitan Commuter Transportation District (MCTD) must file Form CT-32-M and pay a metropolitan transportation business tax surcharge on business done in the Metropolitan Transportation Authority region (MTA surcharge).
 The MCTD includes the counties of New York, Bronx, Kings, Queens, Richmond, Dutchess, Nassau, Orange, Putnam, Rockland, Suffolk, and Westchester.

-Answer the MTA surcharge question on page 1.
+Answer the MTA surcharge question above line A on page 1.
 Corporations not doing business in the MCTD must disclaim liability for the MTA surcharge by answering No. They are not required to file Form CT-32-M.